imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 (with_perf - without_perf) / without_perf
 ```

-In the case of evmone, the average of the relative overhead in CPU time is `0.00134` and the maximal is `0.00528`.
+In the case of evmone, the average of the relative overhead in CPU time is `0.00068` and the maximal value excluding outliers is around `0.005`.
+This is considered as negligible.

 TODO a graph?